 You can either go for the home edition or the business edition.
 The latter is a great pick since the desk raises and lowers seamlessly.

 And even if it operates fast it’s not scandalously noisy.
 It does make a bit of noise, but it’s almost silent.
 Though if you want a completely silent standing desk that would perform at par with the autonomous smart desk2 business edition, the Ergopose is a great option.

 As for the frames, it’s quite bulky and heavy.
 So that’s a good thing.
 The frames feel sturdy and solid.

 You can set up an elaborate workstation because the desktop is quite spacious.
 It tried making it top-heavy with two full monitors.
 But it did not shake even when the table was being raised or lowered.
 So I’m pretty much happy with the business motor and the leg frame of the Autonomous Smart Desk 2.

 And if you try to lean on the desk, it won’t wobble.
 And it also holds itself when you’re typing.
 So you really have to apply a bit of force to shake it up.
-Hence, I find it pretty decent at sitting or standing positions.
+Hence, it is pretty decent at sitting or standing positions.

-So if I am going to compare the stability and wobbliness to a Fully Jarvis or the Uplift, I’d go for the Autonomous Smart desk 2 any time of the day.
+If compare the stability and wobbliness to a Fully Jarvis or the Uplift, we’d go for the Autonomous Smart Desk 2 any time of the day.

 Desk height range